 Certificate Minimum Requirements: For All (Domestic and International) Applicants

-In order to apply for the University of Florida’s online graduate certificate in Medical Physiology or in Medical Physiology with a specialization in Cardiovascular/Renal Physiology, students must have:
+In order to apply for the University of Florida’s online Graduate Certificate in Medical Physiology or Medical Physiology with a specialization in Cardiovascular/Renal Physiology, students must have:

 - An upper-division GPA of 2.0 (C grade) or better.
 To calculate what your upper-division GPA is, please use the following form: Upper Division GPA Worksheet.

 Additional Certificate Minimum Requirements: For International Applicants Only